Original article published on December 11, 2024

 GLAAD joined nearly 300 other LGBTQ and civil rights organizations in a joint sign-on letter today opposing the provision.
 The letter reads in part: “Military families with transgender youth have made it clear that this provision will force them to choose between their military careers and providing health care for their loved ones.
 At a time when the military continues to fall far short of recruitment targets, we cannot afford the cost of this harmful provision.
 When access to medical care is restricted, it does more than threaten the health of service members’ families: it threatens retention, morale, and readiness of our Armed Forces.”

 The U.S. Supreme Court heard oral arguments in U.S. v.
-Skrmetti last week, a case challenging Tennessee’s law banning health care such as hormone therapy and puberty-pausing medications for transgender youth under 18, while the same treatments remain available to cisgender (non-transgender) youth.
+Skrmetti earlier this month, a case challenging Tennessee’s law banning health care such as hormone therapy and puberty-pausing medications for transgender youth under 18, while the same treatments remain available to cisgender (non-transgender) youth.

 Instead of prioritizing our national security, anti-equality House leaders want to take away health care from our military families.